A Seattle to Victoria day trip is the perfect escape from Seattle’s hustle and bustle.

 Departure – 7:30/8:00 AM

-The ferry leaves bright and early from Pier 69 in Downtown Seattle.
+To maximize you day trip, it’s best to trake the ferry that leaves bright and early from Pier 69 in Downtown Seattle.

-The time may vary slightly depending on the season.
-The terminal is close to the vibrant neighbourhood of Belltown, as well as a short stroll from the Pike Place Market and many Seattle hotels.
+The terminal is close to Belltown, as well as a short stroll from the Pike Place Market and many Seattle hotels.

 You should arrive one hour prior to departure time.